stewseo/yelp-fusion-client/README.md

 <br>

-### Use Case Search for Restaurants with at least one Michelin star in the US
+### Use Case Search for all restaurants in San Francisco

 #### As a Maven Dependency
 You can use [Maven's dependency management](https://search.maven.org/search?q=g:io.github.stewseo) to obtain the driver by adding the following configuration in the application's Project Object Model (POM) file: